 Report by Rob Binns

-Woodbridge Town fell to a 2-0 defeat away at Soham Town Rangers to bring their recent unbeaten run to an end.
+Woodbridge Town fell to a 2-0 defeat away to playoff-chasing Dereham Town despite an impressive performance.